Daniel-Parke/WiseWattage/README.md

 - [x] Basic exception handling implemented
 - [x] Ability to save model objects built in to class methods
 - [x] Vectorised model calculation transforming from dataframes to arrays to utilise numpy speed
-- [x] Further optimisations completed that bring solar model time to around 20ms/model
+- [x] Further optimisations completed that bring solar model time to around 15.8ms/model
 - [x] Added cProfile and pstats benchmarking to identify bottlenecks.
 <br>

 **Planned features:**
 - [ ] Inclusion of low irradiance losses
+- [ ] Inclusion of spectral losses
+- [ ] Inclusion of system/conversion losses
+- [ ] Inclusion of base project financials to estimate cost for solar PV project
+- [ ] Further statistical analysis functions to be added that target desired columns
+- [ ] Full range of charts generated based on comparison of important characteristics
 - [ ] Creation of project class in which all other models and data generated will be stored and accessed
 - [ ] Batch processing and asynchronous functions for jrc_tmy when modelling multiple sides.
 Current API response time is slowest part of modelling process (0.5s-1.5s API time VS 0.02s processing).
 - [ ] Enable multiple iterations of models to be completed across sites for site analysis/comparison
-- [ ] Inclusion of base project financials to estimate cost for solar PV project
-- [ ] Further statistical analysis functions to be added that target desired columns
-- [ ] Chart generation based on comparison of important characteristics
-- [ ] Development of Flask web app to enable user to easily generate their own models
-- [ ] Integration of generated statistical analysis and charts from Class object to Flask webpage
-- [ ] Creation of user account and auth process to enable long term storage of models
 - [ ] Creation and integration of SQL database to enable long term storage and easier integration elsewhere
 <br>